cosmos/sdk-tutorials/academy/xl-run-prod/6-migration.md

 ---
-title: Prepare and do migrations
+title: Prepare and Do Migrations
 order: 6
 description: Keep your software and network up to date
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
+  - dev-ops
 ---

-# Prepare and do migrations
+# Prepare and Do Migrations

-Your software is now running, which is good, but perhaps over time a software upgrade vote proposal is passed.
+Your software is now running, which is good, but perhaps over time, a software upgrade vote proposal is passed.
 You now need to upgrade your node to the next version.
 The state may need to migrate too.
 When the state needs to migrate, it is also said that there are _breaking changes_.
 This state migration is the upgrade step that takes most of the time.

-You can do this whole process somewhat manually, or use a tool to assist you do it smoothly and fast.
+You can do this whole process somewhat manually, or use a tool to assist you to do it smoothly and fast.
 This is not an unreasonable concern, since when you perform an upgrade all nodes are simultaneously down.

 The main tool is [Cosmovisor](https://docs.cosmos.network/main/run-node/cosmovisor.html).
 This is a wrapper executable that in turn launches your node as a subprocess.
 It watches out for when the node stops and drops upgrade information.